projectcontour/contour/site/_resources/philosophy.md

 ---
 title: Contour Philosophy
 layout: page
-# NOTE(jpeach): we have to use 'h1,h2' here, because the TOC is not generated at all if we just use 'h1'.
-toc: h1,h2
 ---

 <!-- NOTE: this document should be formatted with one sentence per line to made reviewing easier. -->